banditto9/addon-wallabag/wallabag/DOCS.md

 To install this add-on do the following steps:

 1. On supervisor -> add-on go to the options and select Repositories.
-1. Add the URL for my addons repo (<https://github.com/coostax/ha-addons.git>) to the add text box and click on ADD.
+1. Add the URL for apps/addons repo to the add text box and click on ADD.
 1. Search for the "Wallabag" add-on in the add-on store and install it.
 1. Start the "Wallabag" add-on.